raphaelasinanovic/Tableau_Project/README.md

-# Spotify 2000 most popular songs
+# Spotify's 2000 most popular songs

 Analysis of the most popular songs on Spotify according to different parameters, like genre, year etc.